Lighting is all about harvest.

 Apart from the factors including temperature, humidity, water, oxygen, carbon and nutrients, special characteristics of lighting also play a significant role to control the plant growth.
 The light intensity, spectrum and duration impact plants' morphology, growth, fruiting as well as flowering.

 Plants can convert light energy into chemical energy by photosynthesis.
 Plants need to absorb special light spectra emitting in order to generate necessary elements, such as chlorophyll, anthocyanin, carotenoid and phytochromes, within it's organs for growing.
-A professional horticulture lighting recipe should optimize the spectrum of light source to meet plants needs for photosynthesis in order to maximize the growth speed of plants and minimize the electrical energy consumption simultaneously.
+A professional horticulture lighting recipe should optimize the spectrum of light source to meet the plants needs for photosynthesis in order to maximize the growth speed and minimize the electrical energy consumption simultaneously.

 Photosynthetic photon flux (PPF) is a measurement that determines the total amount of photosynthetic active radiation (PAR) a light gives off.
 It values all photons from 400nm to 700nm based on plant's photosynthetic response.

 Photosynthetic photon flux density (PPFD) is another measurement that provides the same information as PPF.
 It also stands for the photons in the spectral range of 400nm to 700nm.
 While the difference between them is that PPF measures how many photons get off from a light source.
 On the other hand, PPFD is about how many photons drop on a surface area in square meter.

 Daily light integral (DLI) represents the number of PAR that are delivered to a square meter area in a day and night (24 hours).
 Sometimes, this value also is calculated in second.
 Generally, 10 and 30 mol·m-2·d−1.

-Generally, 450nm blue and 660nm red light are widely used in horticulture lighting.
-To specifically control, such as flowering, of the plants' growth, 730nm is also commonly used.
+Generally, 450nm blue and 660nm red light are widely used in horticulture lighting to specifically control the plants' flowering and growth (730nm is also commonly used).

 The phytochromes PR and PFR will mainly influence the performance of germination, leave growth and flowering.
 In order to control the photomorphogenic effects on leaves and flowers, it is necessary to mix 660nm and 730nm with a certain ratio.